-Whilst working at Deakin Motion Lab I was tasked to develop a virtual production pipeline with a colleague.
+While working at Deakin Motion Lab (now Fika Entertainment) I developed a virtual production pipeline with a colleague.

-Over the course of ~3 years we developed Unity editor tools, plugins, and linking software that enabled the creation of many different types of animated content.
-The pipeline remains internal to the lab, but this page should detail some of the work that I produced for it.
+Over the course of ~3 years we developed Unity editor tools, plugins, and linking software that enabled the creation of many varied types of animated content.
+The pipeline remains internal to the lab, but this page details some of the work that I produced for it.

 I do not have any control over the source, nor the capacity to share the tools with anyone.